 - a.
-In the event of a breach of order on the part of a Board member, the Chair should call the Board member to order, point out the fault, and advise the Board member to avoid the conduct. - b.
-If a Board member continues to be out of order, or commits a serious breach of order, the Chair normally should warn the Board member, but the Chair (or any other Board member) may, with or without advance warning, call the member to order.
-In this event, the Chair states the member is out of order and shall yield the floor (cease speaking).
-If the offending member had the floor, the Chair shall state the breach of order and put the following question, in the form of a motion, to the committee: "Shall the member be allowed to continue speaking?"
-The motion is not debatable. - c.
-In cases of obstinate or grave breaches of order, the Chair shall, after warning the Board member, "name" the offender. - i.
-The Chair will ask the Committee Secretary to take down the objectionable or disorderly words used by the offender and then make a declaration to the member, clearly stating the nature of the abuse. - ii.
+In the event of a breach of order on the part of a Board member, the Chair-presiding officer should call the Board member to order, point out the fault, and advise the Board member to avoid the conduct. - b.
+If a Board member continues to be out of order, or commits a serious breach of order, the Chair-presiding officer normally should warn the Board member, but the Chair presiding officer (or any other Board member) may, with or without advance warning, call the member to order.
+In this event, the Chair-presiding officer states the member is out of order and shall yield the floor (cease speaking).
+If the offending member had the floor, the Chair-presiding officer shall state the breach of order and put the following question, in the form of a motion, to the committee: "Shall the member be allowed to continue speaking?"
+The motion is not debatable. - In cases of obstinate or grave breaches of order, the Chair presiding officer shall, after warning the Board member, "name" the offender. - i.
+The Chair presiding officer will ask the Committee committee Secretary secretary to take down the objectionable or disorderly words used by the offender and then make a declaration to the member, clearly stating the nature of the abuse. - ii.
 If the member withdraws the offensive remarks or offers an apology, the matter may be dropped, if the Committee so chooses. - iii.
-In any event, any member may move, or the Chair may ask, that a penalty be imposed.
+In any event, a member may move, or the Chair presiding officer may ask, that a penalty be imposed.
 The penalties may include requiring an apology, imposing a reprimand, or censure.
 Any penalty must be approved by motion.